-A finishing piece applied to the transition area where the wood transitions to another flooring level or another flooring type.
+A finishing piece applied to the area where the wood transitions to another flooring level or another flooring type.

 Ultraviolet (UV) light is part of the light spectrum.
 UV light wavelengths cannot be seen by the human eye.

 Layer of material usually installed on or over a subfloor that provides a surface suitable to receive a new floor covering.

-An Armstrong exclusive installation aid for sealing concrete with excess moisture, prior to installing the floor.
+An Armstrong® exclusive installation aid for sealing concrete with excess moisture, prior to installing the floor.

 VOCs (volatile organic compounds)

-VOC is an acronym for volatile organic compounds, which are gases that can trigger allergic reactions, asthma and upper respiratory infections.
-All Armstrong floors have very low VOC levels.
+VOC is an acronym for volatile organic compounds, which are gases that can trigger allergic reactions, asthma, and upper respiratory infections.
+All Bruce floors have very low VOC levels.

 The width of the individual wood boards that make up the floor.
 “Strips” are narrow boards measuring less than 3 inches wide.
 “Planks” are wider boards, measuring 3 inches wide or more.

-A type of paint that is very "thin," or low in viscosity, and formulated so that the pigment penetrates the surface rather than remaining in a film on top of the surface.
+A type of paint that is very "thin" or low in viscosity, and formulated so that the pigment penetrates the surface rather than remaining in a film on top of the surface.
 The stain is predominantly pigment or dye and solvent with little binder.